ibexa/documentation-developer/docs/tutorials/field_type/3_implement_the_tweet_type_class.md

 }
 ```

-THe differenc between this method and `createValueFromInput()` is that `createValueFromInput()` will, *if given something else than a Value of its type*, try to convert it to one. `checkValueStructure()` will always be used, even if the Field Type is directly fed a `Value` object, and not a string.
+The difference between this method and `createValueFromInput()` is that `createValueFromInput()` will, *if given something else than a value of its type*, try to convert it to one. `checkValueStructure()` will always be used, even if the Field Type is directly fed a value object, and not a string.

 ### Value initialization